andredesousa/advanced-angular-scaffold/README.md

 ```

 The workspace root folder contains various support and configuration files, and a README file with generated descriptive text that you can customize.
-All of the app’s code goes in a folder named `src`.
+All of the app's code goes in a folder named `src`.
 The end-to-end tests are in the `e2e` folder.

 In Angular, everything is organized in modules, and every application have at least one of them, the `app` root module.
 The `app` module is the entry point of the application, and is the module that Angular uses to bootstrap the application.
 The `core` module takes on the role of the `app` root module, but is not the module that gets bootstrapped by Angular at run-time.
-The common denominator between the files present here is that we only need to load them once, and that is at run-time, which makes them singleton.
+The common denominator between the files present here is that you only need to load them once, and that is at run-time, which makes them singleton.
 The `features` folder contains all different feature modules.
 These modules are independent of each other.
 This allows Angular to load only the module it requires to display the request thereby saving bandwidth and speeding the entire application.
-Which means the module isn’t loaded before the user actually accesses the route.
+Which means the module isn't loaded before the user actually accesses the route.
-Do declare components, directives, and pipes in the `shared` module when those items will be re-used and referenced by the components declared in other feature modules.
+Do declare components, directives and pipes in the `shared` module when those items will be re-used and referenced by the components declared in other feature modules.
-The `shared` module shouldn’t have any dependency to the rest of the application.
+The `shared` module shouldn't have any dependency to the rest of the application.

 The global styles for the project are placed in a `scss` folder under `assets`.
 These files can be imported by other scss files.